jaegerpicker/the-push/PITCHME.md

 * Are triggered by server side code and sent from your server to the browser's push notification server
 * You can register your page via two different way's
 	- Google Cloud Notifications
-	- VAPID Number - I'll so this as it's the open standard not tied to any one vendor
+	- VAPID Number - I use this, the open standard
 * When your page loads it needs to request access to send Notifications
++++
 * When you register you install a service worker that runs in the background
 * This service worker can display notifications even if your page isn't currently loaded in the browser
 * Work similar to Mobile notifications though aren't as reliable